kshedden/workshops/ds-academy/foundations.md

   the parameter.
 That is, if $\alpha$ is the coverage probability, then
   $\alpha = P(L(D) \le \theta \le U(D))$.

-- There can be some confusion about the probabistic interpretation of the probability expression $P(L(D) \le \theta \le U(D))$.
+- There can be some confusion about the probabilistic interpretation of the probability expression $P(L(D) \le \theta \le U(D))$.
 The parameter $\theta$ is a fixed quantity, but the confidence limits $L(D)$ and $U(D)$ are random.
   The randomness in this probability statement follows from the randomness in